regul4rj0hn/github-dev-stats/README.md

 - **Commits and Pull Requests (30% each)**: These metrics are heavily weighted because they directly reflect the developer's contributions to the codebase and their role in proposing changes.
 - **Reviews (15%)**: Code reviews are critical for maintaining code quality and fostering collaboration, so they are given significant weight.
+- **Repositories Contributed (10%)**: This metric rewards developers who contribute to multiple projects, indicating versatility and broad collaboration.
 - **Lines Removed (8%)**: Removing unnecessary or redundant code is highly valued as it simplifies and improves the maintainability of the codebase.
-- **Repositories Contributed (5%)**: This metric rewards developers who contribute to multiple projects, indicating versatility and broad collaboration.
-- **Lines Added (5%)**: While adding code is important, it is weighted lower than removals to emphasize quality over quantity.
+- **Lines Added (7%)**: While adding code is important, it is weighted lower than removals to emphasize quality over quantity.
-- **Issues (2%)**: These metrics capture the developer's involvement in identifying problems and their activity on issues.
-Bear in mind that most issue tracking happens in Jira so this metric gets a low weight.

 This scoring model is designed to provide a balanced view of developer performance, rewarding both productivity and engagement in collaborative activities.